Coeur Mining Inc. [CDE] stock Downgrade by Canaccord Genuity analyst, price target now $4.75

-Coeur Mining Inc. [NYSE: CDE] plunged by -$0.3 during the normal trading session on Thursday and reaching a high of $4.03 during the day while it closed the day at $3.78.
+Coeur Mining Inc. [NYSE: CDE] gained 3.29% or 0.11 points to close at $3.45 with a heavy trading volume of 5922995 shares.
 The company report on June 7, 2022 that Coeur to Participate in Upcoming RBC Capital Markets Global Mining and Materials Conference.

 3 Tiny Stocks Primed to Explode